kitao/divsugar/docs/Task.md

 The ID string.

 ### `(Boolean) active`
-The flag whether to get updated automatically.
+The flag whether to get updated.

 ### `(Number) deltaTime`
 The time which elapsed after the last update in milliseconds.